Back to all articles

 Reading the Planets and Their Positions

-Vedic astrology recognises nine Grahas: the Sun (Surya), Moon (Chandra), Mars (Mangal), Mercury (Budha), Jupiter (Guru), Venus (Shukra), Saturn (Shani), and the lunar nodes Rahu and Ketu.
-Each carries a unique set of qualities, rules specific zodiac signs, and produces results according to the house it occupies and aspects it casts.
+Vedic astrology works with nine Grahas (planets): the Sun (Surya), Moon (Chandra), Mars (Mangal), Mercury (Budha), Jupiter (Guru), Venus (Shukra), Saturn (Shani), and the two lunar nodes, Rahu and Ketu.
+Each planet carries specific qualities.
+Each rules certain zodiac signs.
+And each produces results based on the house it sits in and the aspects it casts.

 Planetary Dignities

-• Own Sign (Swa): A planet in a sign it rules is stable and comfortable.
+• Own Sign (Swa): The planet rules this sign, so it feels at home — stable and comfortable.

-• Debilitation (Neecha): A planet in its sign of debilitation is weakened, though Neecha Bhanga (cancellation of debilitation) can restore its strength under certain conditions described in the BPHS.
+• Debilitation (Neecha): The planet is weakened here.
+Neecha Bhanga (cancellation of debilitation) can restore its strength under specific conditions described in the BPHS.

-• Friendly, Neutral, or Enemy Signs: Planetary relationships further modulate strength.
+• Friendly, Neutral, or Enemy Signs: Planetary relationships further adjust how strongly or weakly a planet performs.

 Aspects (Drishti)

-Unlike Western astrology, Vedic planets cast special aspects beyond the standard opposition.
-Mars aspects the 4th and 8th houses from its position; Jupiter aspects the 5th and 9th; Saturn aspects the 3rd and 10th.
-These special aspects are considered full-strength influences, a doctrine firmly rooted in the Jataka Parijata and the BPHS.
+Mars aspects the 4th and 8th houses from its position.
+Jupiter aspects the 5th and 9th.
+Saturn aspects the 3rd and 10th.
+These are full-strength influences, not minor footnotes.
+The BPHS firmly establishes this doctrine, and it changes how you read any chart significantly.

 Interpreting the Zodiac Signs in Your Chart

-The twelve Rashis (zodiac signs) provide the environment in which planets operate.
-Each sign belongs to one of three modalities — Cardinal (Chara), Fixed (Sthira), or Mutable (Dwiswabhava) — and one of four elements: Fire, Earth, Air, or Water.
+Every sign belongs to one of three modalities — Cardinal (Chara, signs that initiate), Fixed (Sthira, signs that sustain), or Mutable (Dwiswabhava, signs that adapt) — and one of four elements: Fire, Earth, Air, or Water.

 SignElementModalityRuler